top of page

 • 4 large eggs

-• 1 cup milk (for creaminess, use whole milk or almond milk for a dairy-free option)
+• 1 cup milk (for creaminess, use whole milk or almond milk for dairy-free option)

 • 1 teaspoon vanilla extract